-Wrap-Up Review: Happy Face, Sad Face
+Part 3: Wrap-Up Review-Happy Face, Sad Face

-Pre-prep: Make the happy face and the sad face and tape them on opposite walls before the class begins.
+Pre-prep: Make the happy and sad faces and tape them on opposite walls before the class begins.

 As the mates prepare to leave, do this quick and fun review.
 Have the kids stand in the middle of the room.
-Ask yes or no review questions from today's lesson, and have the kids hop like a kangaroo to the happy face on one wall (yes) or the sad face on the other (no).
+Ask yes or no review questions from today's lesson and have the kids hop like a kangaroo to the happy face on the one wall (yes) or the sad face on the other (no).